Tommy-83/TommysWord/README.md

 7. After six attempts, the game will end, and the correct word will be revealed.
 8. You will have the option to play again or exit.

+## User Experience

+The Wordle game provides an engaging and interactive experience for players.
+With its simple rules and intuitive interface, players can quickly grasp the concept and start playing.
+Here are some key features of the user experience:

+- **Interactive Guessing**: Players are prompted to enter their guesses and receive immediate feedback on each guess.
+The colored letters make it visually appealing and help players understand the correctness of their guesses.

+- **Limited Attempts**: The game limits players to six attempts, creating a sense of challenge and urgency.
+This adds excitement and encourages players to strategize and make the best use of their guesses.

+- **Play Again Option**: After each game, players have the choice to play again or exit.
+This allows for multiple rounds of gameplay without the need to restart the program, providing a seamless and convenient experience.

+- **Visible Guessed Words**: The game keeps track of all guessed words and displays them at the end.
+This feature enables players to review their attempts and track their progress.

 ## Testing

 The Wordle game was tested to ensure its functionality.
 The following areas were tested:

-- **Guess Validation**: Test that the game correctly validates the length of the guess and rejects guesses that are not five letters long.
+- **Guess Validation**: Tested that the game correctly validates the length of the guess and rejects guesses that are not five letters long.
-- **Feedback Generation**: Test that the game generates the appropriate feedback based on the guess and the target word.
+- **Feedback Generation**: Tested that the game generates the appropriate feedback based on the guess and the target word.
-- **Winning Condition**: Test that the game correctly identifies when the player has guessed the word and ends the game.
+- **Winning Condition**: Tested that the game correctly identifies when the player has guessed the word and ends the game.
-- **Losing Condition**: Test that the game correctly ends after six unsuccessful attempts and reveals the correct word.
+- **Losing Condition**: Tested that the game correctly ends after six unsuccessful attempts and reveals the correct word.
-- **Play Again Option**: Test that the game allows the player to play again or exit after each game.
+- **Play Again Option**: Tested that the game allows the player to play again or exit after each game.

 ## Deployment